MicrosoftDocs/azure-devops-docs/docs/test/run-manual-tests.md

 If you want to collect more diagnostic data for your desktop application, run your tests using Test Runner client:

-1. Launch the test runner client from the Azure Test Plans section in Azure DevOps by choosing **Run for desktop application** from the **Run** menu.
+1. Launch the test runner client from Azure Test Plans in Azure DevOps by choosing **Run for desktop application** from the **Run** menu.

    ![Launching the test runner client](_img/_shared/collect-diagnostic-data-16.png)